pzhaonet/steem-guides/shared/steemg-steemh.md

 http://ec2-35-157-142-69.eu-central-1.compute.amazonaws.com:3838/myapp/

 # steemg.org shoud automatically redirect to the link above.
-If not, please click:
+If not, please click the link above.